Scottdamoo/finalCI/README.md

 # Description

-this repository contains the code and analysis, and testing i done for the DAT5902 - final project. the final project explores GDP per capita across the Group 7 (G7) nations to ultimately analyse the relationship betweem 'international coopoeration' and 'economic growth'. my analysis includes:
+this repository contains the code, analysis, and testing I carried out for the DAT5902 - final project. the final project explores GDP per capita across the Group 7 (G7) nations to ultimately analyse the relationship betweem 'international coopoeration' and 'economic growth'. in asnwering my final hypothesis of “International economic cooperation fosters economic growth“ my analysis includes:

 - data loading, load in relevant (cleaned) dataset